 Rhipicephalus ticks are a blood-sucking parasitic member of the arachnid species, making them even more intimidating than they already are.
 They can be found through all seasons of the year and can live for up to 18 months without feeding.
 This makes them a year-round threat for you and your pets.

 Although their preferred hosts are dogs, brown dog ticks will feed off of other mammals and humans when pressed for food.
 Females will feed for a solid week and become engorged on a host’s blood before releasing it from the host to digest the meal.
 Once the female has digested the blood, she is capable of laying up to 5,000 eggs.
 These eggs will be laid on ledges, in or around houses, or on top of dog kennels.

 Brown dog ticks hatch from their eggs within two to five weeks and emerge in their larval stage with only six legs.
 They will continue to mature and pass through the nymph stage, obtaining their two other legs, before turning into an adult that is capable of mating.

 Brown dog ticks have a flattened body that is thinner in the front and significantly wider at the posterior end.
-They have a pitted surface over the top of their bodies and are brown in color.
-The male tick will be a darker reddish-brown color, while the female tick is light reddish brown in color.
+They have a pitted surface over the top of their bodies and are brown.
+The male tick will be a darker reddish-brown color, while the female tick is light reddish-brown.
 They will also have a distinguishable head, and as all arachnids, the adult ticks will have eight legs.

 Adults that have not fed on blood are roughly an eighth of an inch long.
-After a female has fully engorged herself, she can measure up to a half inch in length and will be blue-gray in color.
+After a female has fully engorged herself, she can measure up to a half-inch in length and will be blue-gray.
 Males are distinguishable by having a slightly darker color, and they are smaller in size than the females.

 The best way to control a brown dog tick infestation is to prevent it entirely.
 Here are a few simple practices you should follow: